movementlabsxyz/MIP/MIP/mip-39/README.md

 4. The relayer monitors the L2 logs and when they see the `BridgeTransferComplete` event, they send a transaction to the `AtomicBridgeInitiatorMOVE.sol` contract on L1 to _complete the bridge transfer_.
 This closes the status of the transfer on L1 and the status of the transfer becomes `COMPLETED`.
 An event `BridgeTransferComplete` is emitted to the L1 logs.

 5. `user1` can claim a refund on L1 after a certain time, `timelock1`, has elapsed.
-This introduces possible concurrent unwanted behaviours, and a timelock has to be set on L2, `timelock2`, to prevent the relayer from completing the transfer on L2 after the refund has been claimed on L1.
+This introduces possible concurrent unwanted behaviors, and a timelock has to be set on L2, `timelock2`, to prevent the relayer from completing the transfer on L2 after the refund has been claimed on L1.

 The following diagram (Figure 1) illustrates the steps above:

 ---

 ![alt text](L1ToL2.png)
-**Figure 1**: Timechart of the bridge protocol from L1 to L2.
+**Figure 1**: Time chart of the bridge protocol from L1 to L2.

 ---
 > [!CAUTION]